Ast3risk-ops/1.19.2_gud/README.md

 # 1.19.2_gud
-My 1.19.2 modpack for any MultiMC-compatible launcher!
+My 1.19.2 Fabric modpack for any MultiMC-compatible launcher!

 ## Installation (MultiMC)